-The routine daily tasks address transition skills into the classroom for each grade band.
+The routine daily tasks address transition skills for each grade band.
 The goals are generally the same across the grade bands, however, the tasks and activities can differ by age.

-Meeting Time is a daily time for the class to come together and discuss pertinent items about the day.
+Meeting Time is a daily time to come together and discuss pertinent items about the day.

 In the younger grade bands (Preschool - Intermediate), students share information on forms about the date, the weather, and current events.
 The meeting time is an excellent time to incorporate reading the News-2-You article of the week.

 In the older grade bands (Middle School - Transition), the morning meeting can resemble a daily staff meeting on the job.
 Team members take turns as the group leader and reporter of the daily activities.
 A current events time is included to encourage team members to share an event that is happening in the world around them.

 Meal Planning activities are used to guide meals, which include planning balanced meals, shopping for food, preparing food and cleaning up after eating.

 Multiple Task Analysis cards are provided for jobs & vocational activities.
 These contain real photos to show the sequence of a variety of school and classroom jobs.